-Warm grilled salmon topped with a punchy Thai cucumber salad makes a refreshing and light main course.
+Warm grilled salmon topped with a punchy Thai-inspired cucumber salad makes a refreshing and light main course.
 The dressing, made from fresh lime juice, garlic, fish sauce, and sugar, has that classic sweet-sour-salty Thai flavor; use it as a sauce to spoon liberally around the fish.

 - Yield:serves 4